01-edu/Branch-Blockchain/Quest7 Non fungible Cats/nappingCats/README.md

     - For the initial sale price defined by the constructor for new tokens
     - For the listed price by the function listToken

-*Optionnaly, the price for new tokens is an auction.
+*Optionally, the price for new tokens is an auction.
 It starts at 100x of the initial sale price or the last paid price for a new token and decreases over time to reach 0 after 24 hours.*

 ### Resources
 - [ERC721 standart](https://eips.ethereum.org/EIPS/eip-721)